marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 ```

 In addition to the above mentioned query, we also get the complete host of Spring Data Repository operations.
 adding our `getMyFavorites()` query is contributing variance which we will need to test.
-In contrast, our `getTeamByName` method consumes the invariant query pattern supported by Spring Data Repositories; testing it is redundant - given this functionaly is already well tested.
+In contrast, our `getTeamByName` method produes a query that is based on our actual model property, thus any changes to the method or propery name 'name' could render the method broken.

 ## Sliced Framework Tests

 Make your data tests run quickly by slicing up the Spring Context at startup time.
 This can be done using [Spring Test Slices](https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4) and extending your slice (framework test dependency exclusions were introduced in Spring Boot 1.4) to meet your needs during that phase of the test.
 We can objserve this with [DataMongoTest](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/data/mongo/DataMongoTest.html) which provided just the mongodb testing supports used in the next few units.
 It requires a very simple test context bootstrap, followed by specific exclusions that are selective eliminations of our full path-scaning behaviour.
 Finally, it adds just `spring-mongo` framework resources to component scan.

 We can explore this `DataMongoTest` annotation further, by examining it's declaration.